 - Section 319 Nonpoint Source Grants (prevention, control, and abatement of nonpoint source pollution)

-Project summaries from past years are also included for reference.
+Project summaries for S. 319 and S. 604b grants from past years are also included for reference.

 Section 319 Nonpoint Source Competitive Grants Program

 This grant program is authorized under Section 319 of the federal Clean Water Act for implementation projects that address the prevention, control, and abatement of nonpoint source (NPS) pollution.
 In general, eligible projects must:

 - implement measures that address the prevention, control, and abatement of NPS pollution;

 - target the major source(s) of nonpoint source pollution within a watershed/subwatershed;

 - contain an appropriate method for evaluating the project results;

 - must address activities that are identified in the Massachusetts NPS Management Plan.

 Proposals may be submitted by any interested Massachusetts public or private organization.
 To be eligible to receive funding, a 40% non-federal match is required from the grantee.

 A pre-RFR meeting for the FFY 2020 grant ground is scheduled for March 7, 2019, in MassDEP's Central Regional Office.
 (Snow date will be March 14, 2019.)
 Details are in the meeting notice under "Additional Resources" below.